-- 25 If a parent loses control of a subsidiary, the parent: - (a) derecognises the assets and liabilities of the former subsidiary from the consolidated statement of financial position. - (b) recognises any investment retained in the former subsidiary and subsequently accounts for it and for any amounts owed by or to the former subsidiary in accordance with relevant Standards.
-That retained interest is remeasured, as described in paragraphs B98(b)(iii) and B99A.
-The remeasured value at the date that control is lost shall be regarded as the fair value on initial recognition of a financial asset in accordance with AASB 9 or the cost on initial recognition of an investment in an associate or joint venture, if applicable.
+- 25 If a parent loses control of a subsidiary, the parent: - (a) derecognises the assets and liabilities of the former subsidiary from the consolidated statement of financial position. - (b) recognises any investment retained in the former subsidiary at its fair value when control is lost and subsequently accounts for it and for any amounts owed by or to the former subsidiary in

-- (c) recognises the gain or loss associated with the loss of control attributable to the former controlling interest, as specified in paragraphs B98-B99A. - 26 Paragraphs B97-B99A set out guidance for the accounting for the loss of control of a subsidiary.
+- accordance with relevant Standards.
+That fair value shall be regarded as the fair value on initial recognition of a financial asset in accordance with AASB 9 or, when appropriate, the cost on initial recognition of an investment in an associate or joint venture. - (c) recognises the gain or loss associated with the loss of control attributable to the former controlling interest. - 26 Paragraphs B97-B99 set out guidance for the accounting for the loss of control.